limwechern/limwechern/README.md

 - 👋 Hi, I’m @limwechern
 - 👀 I’m interested in Web & Mobile development
-- 🌱 I’m currently learning AWS OpenSearch with Postgres DB
+- 🌱 I’m currently learning Data Streaming Pipeline from PostgresSQL to AWS OpenSearch using Apache Kafka
 - 💞️ I’m looking to collaborate on interesting projects
 - 📫 How to reach me: chern8212@gmail.com